You have the right to make a complaint about any aspect of NHS care, treatment or service, and this is written into the NHS Constitution on GOV.UK.

 PALS can be particularly helpful if your issue is urgent and you need action immediately, such as a problem with the treatment or care you receive while in hospital.

-If you're making, or thinking about making, a complaint, someone from the independent NHS Complaints Advocacy Service can help you.
+If you're making, or thinking about making, a complaint, you could get help from an NHS complaints advocate.

 Complaining about NHS services

 Everyone who provides an NHS service in England must have their own complaints procedure.

 You can often find information in waiting rooms, at reception, on the service provider's website, or by asking a member of staff.